joshuagoeke/star-fleet-hr/README.md

 In this homework assignment from the University of Texas-Austin Bootcamp we were asked to create a conent management system for an employee database using Node.js, Inquirer, and MySQL.

-# Crew Management System
+# Starfleet HR
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

 Building this app gave me the opportunity to learn about using Node.js to build a SQL database management system using MySQL and Inquirer.
+I also am gaining an appreciation for the usefulness of express routes and modularization in the app file systems, because the index.js file is rather large.
+I plan to fix this in future iterations!

 ## Acceptance Criteria